 The Coastal & Marine Union (EUCC) is very aware that it works with project subsidies, sponsors and membership fees.
 The remuneration policy is geared to this and is socially very justifiable.
 We generally follow the Collective Labor Agreement for Welfare and Social Services.
 However, an inflation correction or a salary increase is not self-evident.
 Employees of Coast and Sea will not be paid overtime, 13th month, bonuses, company cars or expensive Christmas packages.
 The remuneration level of the management team is also very moderate and does not exceed scale 12 (welfare agreement).

-The Coastal & Marine Union – EUCC is a stakeholder and network association with expert members and NGO member organisations in 40 countries.
-Founded in 1989 with the aim of promoting a Eiiiiuropean approach to coastal conservation by bridging the gap between scientists, environmentalists, site managers, planners and policy makers, it is the largest network of coastal & marine practitioners and experts in Europe, with five international offices and focal points and national branches in ten countries.
-Our working area is Europe, the Mediterranean and Black Sea.
+The Coastal & Marine Union – EUCC is a stakeholder and network association with expert members in 40 countries.
+Founded in 1989 with the aim of promoting a European approach to coastal conservation by bridging the gap between scientists, environmentalists, site managers, planners and policy makers, it is the largest network of coastal & marine practitioners and experts in Europe, with five international offices and focal points and national branches in ten countries.
+Our working area is Europe Coastal Member States

 EUCC is dedicated to conserving and maintaining healthy seas and attractive coasts for both people and nature.
 To this end, EUCC seeks to: